All Episodes

 How many miles in Arizona have been built?

-Uh well, we're up to 300 total in the country.
+Well, we're up to 300 total in the country.

-But I was just down there last Saturday watching the construction.
+And in Arizona, I'd have to get the final number, but I was just down there last Saturday watching the construction.

-This one community, we've got fifth generation ranchers who have never seen anything like this.
+This one community, we've got fifth-generation ranchers who have never seen anything like this.

-And it's a game changer for them and the border patrol agents.
+And it's a game changer for them.

-Uh we care about border security in Arizona.
+We care about border security in Arizona.

 We've got the cartels trafficking through our communities.